k0sproject/k0s/docs/configuration.md

 The schema path is relative to the YAML file.
 Other JSON Schema-aware editors can associate the same local file through their settings.

-The schema checks field names, types, required fields, allowed values, and bounds declared in the CRD.
-It allows partial configurations where k0s supplies defaults, including partial image overrides.
-Optional fields may be null; required fields and list entries must supply a value.
+The schema checks types, required fields, allowed values, bounds, and patterns declared in the CRD.
+It provides guidance for authoring configurations and can be stricter than the config-file parser.
+For example, omit an API port to use its default instead of setting it to zero.
+Omit optional fields instead of setting them to null.
+Image overrides must include both `image` and `version`.
 Worker profile `values` and Kubernetes `metadata` are open objects.
-Unknown fields outside open objects are rejected, including where a nested k0s decoder would ignore them.
+The schema does not reject unknown fields where the CRD leaves `additionalProperties` unspecified.
+Field completion helps discover available options, but misspelled field names may go undetected.

-The schema does not check cross-field rules, regex patterns, or the contents of worker profiles and embedded Helm values or resource patches.
-Schema defaults are omitted because CRD defaults can differ from config-file defaults.
+Defaults in the schema are CRD annotations for editor suggestions; they do not apply config-file defaults and may differ from them.
+The schema does not check cross-field rules, Kubernetes-specific list constraints, or the contents of worker profiles and embedded Helm values or resource patches.
 Continue to use `k0s config validate --config k0s.yaml` for additional semantic validation.
 This schema is for the k0s configuration, not the surrounding k0sctl configuration file.